erikzaadi/erikzaadi.com/content/posts/2016/1-conference-2-talks-3-lessions-learned-and-a-whole-lot-of-stickers.md

 I set presentation rehearsals each time I came into the office.

-Initially the rehearsals audience were the target audience for the conference (A tad bit more Ops oriented), then broadened to anyone with an opinion (small FYI, in Israel, if you have a room with 4 people, you have 7 different opinions).
+Initially the rehearsals audience were the target audience for the conference (A tad bit more Ops oriented), then broadened to anyone with an opinion.

+Small FYI, in Israel, if you have a room with 4 people, you have 7 different opinions.

 The presentation started to take form, from the initial raw to a more refined and tuned state.